 - This guide shows you how to configure the switch using the web configurator and CLI commands.
 See the online HTML help for information on individual web configurator screens. - Mouse action sequences are denoted using a comma.
 For example, click Start, Settings, Control Panel, Network means first you click Start, click or move the mouse pointer over Settings, then click or move the mouse pointer over Control Panel and finally click (or double-click) Network. - "Enter" means for you to type one or more characters.
-"Select" or "Choose" means for you to use one of the predefined choices. - > Predefined choices are in Bold Arial font. - > Button and field labels, links and screen names in are in Bold Times New Roman font. - For brevity's sake, we will use "e.g." as shorthand for "for instance", and "i.e." as shorthand for "that is" or "in other words" throughout this manual. - This User's Guide will refer to both the GS-3012 and the GS-3012F as the "GS" or "the switch" in this User's Guide.
-Distinctions between the models will be made where needed.
+"Select" or "Choose" means for you to use one of the predefined choices. - > Predefined choices are in Bold Arial font. - > Button and field labels, links and screen names in are in Bold Times New Roman font. - For brevity's sake, we will use "e.g." as shorthand for "for instance", and "i.e." as shorthand for "that is" or "in other words" throughout this manual. - The ZyXEL Dimension GS-3012F Gigabit Ethernet Switch will be referred to as the "GS-3012F", the "GS" or, simply, as "the switch" in this User's Guide.